bogdan-sobol/xp-time-manager/README.md

 ### Bug Fixes
 - [x] ~~Prevent time tracking when no activities are available~~
 - [x] ~~Disable activity deletion while time tracking is in progress~~
+- [ ] Prevent crashing when deleting a history time entry after clicking the 'Show more' button